MiscellaneousStuff/PhoneLM/README.md

 that the NAR model can not attend to all past inputs unlike the AR which can reduce audio quality output and may lead to repeating of outputs.
-In practice, the use of phonemes as input into VALL-E may alleviate this, however, this approach explores just predicting the entire sequence at once.
+In practice, the use of phonemes as input into VALL-E may alleviate this, however, this approach explores just predicting the entire sequence auto-regressively (across all codebooks at once).

 This is inspired by the fact that the authors of the original [MegaByte](https://arxiv.org/pdf/2305.07185.pdf) paper perform autoregressive audio prediction on raw audio data.
 They treat the audio files as just raw byte sequences and train a model to predict audio on 2TB